Bridgelabz introduces Income Sharing Agreement (ISA) model for its Maker program - Express Computer

-One of India’s largest IP-driven incubation labs, BridgeLabz Solutions LLP, has come up with a unique and game-changing concept.
-The company has introduced an Income Sharing Agreement (ISA) model which provides an opportunity for the students to pursue training under the BridgeLabz CodinClub and pay when they score a job.
+IP-driven incubation lab, BridgeLabz Solutions has introduced an Income Sharing Agreement (ISA) model which provides an opportunity for the students to pursue training under the BridgeLabz CodinClub and pay when they score a job.
 The revolutionary model prevents financial constraints from hampering the skill development of learners, structuring the fee payment after gaining employment.

 The 30-day boot camp helps bring the learners to a basic coding proficiency level, of which the initial five days are focused on what and how the students will learn.
 Depending on their consent, the students can pay for the boot camp and continue the remaining journey.
 BridgeLabz identifies the best coding talent while grooming and mentoring them and offers the opportunity to undergo further training under the ISA model.